Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends26/OpenChainAndFriends_Program_2026.md

 <sub>[go to schedule Day1](#t1_k2) [go to schedule Day2](#t2_2)</sub>

 ### Digital Sovereignty and Open Source in Business
+The preliminary Digital Sovereignty and Open Source in Business-stream program is [HERE](/DigSovOSSBusiness/DigSovOSSBusiness_program.md)

 *The topic stream Digital Sovereignty and Open Source in Business will cover the following aspects:*
 *Open Source as competitive factor in the business of private sector companies, collaboration opportunities between private and public sector and the status of the collaboratively developed Open Source in Business Guide.*
 <sub>[go to schedule Keynote Day1](#t1_k1) [go to schedule Day1](#t1_3)</sub>

 ### Education
+The preliminary Education-stream program is [HERE](/Education/Education_program.md)

 *The topic stream Education will cover the following aspects:*
 •	*Overview, status and future plans of **publicly available Open Source training material***
 •	*Workshops to work on the **next generation of training** including new presentation technologies, new areas*